Caen's Lair

 Before anything worse than a glare could come of the situation, Mister Abbot spoke over his wife and daughter to address Tump.

 "Shall I take you?
-I'm headed down town to Henry's in a bit anyway."
+I'm headed downtown to Henry's in a bit anyway."

 "That would be great," Tump agreed.